xenforo-ltd/docs/docs/templating-language.md

-The XenForo 2 templating language is heavily inspired by the [Moustache Templating Language](https://github.com/bobthecow/mustache.php), and uses many of the same principles.
+The XenForo 2 template syntax is a powerful tool for both developers and forum administrators, giving you complete control over the layout of your XenForo pages.

-### Best Practices
+### Best practices
-XenForo tags, by convention, are `lowercase`.
-If you define your own, custom, tags you should absolutely define them in lowercase.
-All custom tags added by XenForo are prefixed with the `xenforo:` namespace.
+- XenForo tags, by convention, are `lowercase`.
+- All XenForo tags are prefixed with the `xf:` namespace.

-The name of your XenForo tag and it's class should, by convention, be in `UpperCamelCase`.

-So, for example, if you defined a tag, `addon:myelement`, the tag class for your element - and the tag's name would be `MyElement`.
-(Where the class is `Vendor\Addon\Template\Tags\MyElement`.)

-In general, it's a good idea to consider the XenForo Custom Tags as [XML Namespaced Tags](https://www.w3schools.com/xml/xml_namespaces.asp), as they share many of the same characteristics.

-### Useful Information
+### Useful information

-#### Commenting up your Templates
+#### Commenting up your templates
 If you want to comment out some template code (or an inspirational message) that you don't want viewable in the final page source, you can use the `xf:comment` tag.

 ```html